m1rile/frontend-assignment/README.md

 - `PATCH /api/credit-limits/:id` to update a credit limit
 - `DELETE /api/credit-limits/:id` to delete a credit limit

 You do not need to understand how the API or the fake DB work, but you can have a look at the code if you are curious (`pages/api/**/*.ts`).
+Note that the data is persisted in a cookie.
+That means that there's a size limit to the amount of data, after which new items will not be saved anymore.
+You can clear the DB by clearing all cookies!

 ## Getting started and submitting your assignment 🚀
 You should start by forking this repository and then cloning it locally.
 You can then install the dependencies and start the app: